CCBC 2024 Indigenous Business Mission to China

 Draft Mission Itinerary:

-• Late October – 2-hour online pre-Mission workshop (Topics include: Introduction to CCBC; China market overview; Cultural session; and Legal structures and considerations for Chinese partnerships)
+- October 29, 12 pm – 2 pm EDT – 2-hour Zoom pre-Mission workshop (Topics include: Introduction to CCBC; China market overview; Cultural session; and Legal structures and considerations for Chinese partnerships)

-• November 15 – Mission Day 3 – Afternoon Mission Roundtable in Beijing, plus complimentary access to CCBC’s 46th AGM Business Forum and Business Dinner in Beijing
+- November 15 – Mission Day 3 – Afternoon Mission Roundtable in Beijing, plus complimentary access to CCBC’s 46th AGM & Business Dinner in Beijing

 A detailed agenda will be provided to accepted delegates.